A UX Case Study

 Venmo is a peer-to-peer mobile payment application that allows users to send and request money.
 Venmo focuses heavily on its social networking element to differentiate itself.
 Venmo allows users to make payments public where they'll show up on Venmo newsfeeds so that transactions can be viewed, commented on, and "liked" by others.

-Note: I do not work for, nor am I affiliated with, Venmo.
-I did this UX case study as a personal project to practice my product design skillset.
+Note: I do not work for, nor am I affiliated with Venmo.
+I completed this UX case study as a personal project to demonstrate my product design skillset.

 Venmo is an incredibly valuable application, yet the UI does not focus on the core functionality of sending and requesting money.
 The app's UI places a great deal of emphasis on the social networking aspect.
 It's hidden navigation makes many important features hard to find.
 When starting this project, I hypothesized that users do not see value in the social networking aspect of the application.
 I speculated that users care most about the financial functionality associated with sending and requesting funds.